 Kofta refers to a family of meatball dishes popular in the cuisines of many countries in the Balkans, South Caucasus, Middle East, Central Asia, and the Indian subcontinent.
 In Greek cuisine, they’re known as keftethes (or keftedes).

-Keftethes exists in many forms but at its most basic, it’s a ball of ground meat mixed with spices, herbs, and other ingredients.
+Keftethes or Greek meatballs exist in many forms but at its most basic, it’s a ball of ground meat mixed with spices, herbs, and other ingredients.
 It’s typically fried and served as a meze with tzatziki or Greek yogurt.

-Giouvetsi or youvetsi is an oven-baked Greek pasta dish made with kritharaki (similar to orzo), meat, and tomato sauce.
+Giouvetsi or youvetsi is an oven-baked Greek pasta dish made with kritharaki (similar to orzo pasta), meat, and tomato sauce.
 Meats like chicken, lamb, or beef are often used though it can be made with seafood as well.

 Lamb is featured prominently in Greek cuisine.
 It’s used in many traditional dishes like moussaka, souvlaki, magiritsa, and kleftiko.
 We had lamb often in Greece, but one of our favorite dishes was this platter of paidakia or Greek lamb chops.